What is SharePoint?

 SharePoint offers organisations 1TB of storage as part of enabled licences, making it a free solution for companies to store files in a way that’s easily accessible way.
 This makes perfect sense for many companies, and can be the start point from which they develop more in-depth intranets in time.

 There are a few teething problems with this approach however.
 While SharePoint Online may seem an ideal file server, companies using it this way are encountering issues when multiple users try to edit documents at the same time.
 Equally, when a user takes a document offline, edits it, then tries to put it online again, there can be conflicts when another user has made changes to the same document online.

 The latest OneDrive client update, notably through ‘Files On-Demand’ has, to a degree, addressed these problems.
 Microsoft Server 2019 promises to address the issue as well.

-If you’re considering SharePoint as a file manager solution, Akita can provide consultancy on the structure your instance.
-Alternatively, we can undertake and manage your whole SharePoint project, ensuring that you get the functionality you want without any the potential problems.
+Whether you’re considering using SharePoint as a document management solution, intranet, company , Akita can provide consultancy on the structure your instance.
+Alternatively, we can undertake and manage your whole project, ensuring that you get the functionality you want without any problems.

 To discuss SharePoint services and development, please get in touch:Contact Us